EsotericSoftware/spine-scripts/aftereffects/README.md

 * For particle effects, render those out as a separate PNG sequence as well.
 Use a lower resolution if you can to save texture space.
 * Same goes for glows, shadows, and other effects.
 They can be rendered out, added as another layer, and faded in and out using opacity, often at lower resolution.

+If running the script from the ExtendScript Toolkit, ensure `Do Not Break on Guarded Exceptions` is checked under the `Debug` menu.

 ## psd_to_spine.jsx

 This script differs from the [PhotoshopToSpine script](https://github.com/EsotericSoftware/spine-scripts/blob/master/photoshop/PhotoshopToSpine.jsx) to work with the new Photoshop CC [image generator](http://blogs.adobe.com/photoshopdotcom/2013/09/introducing-adobe-generator-for-photoshop-cc.html) feature.